darcyabjones/darcyabjones.github.io/_posts/2020-03-25-bash-tricks.md

 ## Parameter expansion in arrays

-Parameter expansion really comes into it's own when we apply it to arrays.
+Parameter expansion really comes into its own when we apply it to arrays.
 We can actually do something like vectorised string manipulation, which I find really useful for HPC batch scripting.

 Basically, you do the same operations as above, but you take an array and add the `[@]` element selector.